LLMCRIT: Teaching Large Language Models to Use Criteria: Limitations and Future Work

 \section{Limitations and Future Work}

-In our experiments, we focused on LLMs with strong instruction-following capabilities and large context windows.
-However, there are models that may not excel as much in instruction following and in-context learning as the models we selected.
-Exploring how to teach these models to use criteria would be an interesting avenue for future research.
-Additionally, our evaluation primarily relies on a model-based approach, which may introduce some inaccuracies, despite the meta-evaluation showing good correlation with human judgments.
-The development of improved model-based methods for measuring feedback quality is another important future research direction.
+In our experimental setting, we only consider LLMs that have strong instruction-following capabilities and a large context window.
+However, there are models that are not as strong at instruction following and in-context learning as the models we have chosen.
+How to teach those models to use criteria would be an interesting future work.
+In addition, our evaluation is primarily a model-based approach, which may introduce some inaccuracies, although the meta-evaluation shows good correlation with human judgments.
+Developing better model-based methods to measure feedback quality is also an important direction to explore in the future.